 And remember, we don't have to become a carer

 In reality, it can feel very difficult to step away, but it’s important that we understand that legally we are allowed to.
-If you'd like a safe space where you can talk about your experiences with others who are in similar shoes, feel free to join the Mobilise community.
+If you'd like a safe space where you can talk about your experiences with others who are in similar shoes, feel free to join the Mobilise Hub.

 Or if you'd like to see more content like this, sign up for our weekly newsletter full of carers' tips, from the warning signs of carer burnout to financial help for carers.